ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Keying Material Version {#key-version}

 A node in the group can contact the KDC to request information about the version number of the symmetric group keying material.
 In particular, the version is incremented by the KDC every time the group keying material is renewed.
-The initial version MUST be set to 0 at the KDC.

 {{fig-version}} gives an overview of the exchange described above.